1. Centering Prayer: 15 Jan. – 19 March

 11. A Voyage of Discoveries in Art: 16 Jan. – 10 April

 We will investigate Greek art, early Christian and Renaissance art and then explore the eccentricities of Mannerism, muscular Baroque and sensuous, courtly Rococo.
 An analysis of the art of Islam and the extreme otherness of Japanese art and its transformative effect on the Impressionists will complete this

 12. German (Conversation): 16 Jan. – 10 April

 Ruzica Ruane 10.30-12.00 noon

 Immerse yourself in German language and culture in this engaging class.
-Topical issues, art, literature and German and Austrian traditions are explored in a fun and informative way.
-The conversational manner is sure to boost both your confidence
+Topical issues, art, literature and Austrian and German traditions are explored in a fun and informative way.
+The conversational manner is sure to boost both your confidence and fluency.